-I can’t talk about educational websites without mentioning Khan Academy.
+I can’t talk about free math websites without mentioning Khan Academy.
 Khan Academy offers resources for math in grades 6-12, though I find myself using the website frequently for concepts covered in my college math classes.
-There are also resources for science, engineering, computing, humanities, economics, test prep, and even college resources.
+There are also categories for science, engineering, computing, humanities, economics, test prep, and even college resources.
 The website is filled with captioned videos that are easy to follow, along with written explanations and practice problems.
-The videos are easy to listen to and take notes on, and I usually stream them to my Chromecast while I work on the computer (read more about Chromecast here).
-I also like doing practice problems on the iPad app, and I consider the app to be accessible for people with vision impairments (read my app accessibility checklist here).
-Visit the Khan Academy website here.
+The videos are easy to listen to and take notes on, and I usually stream them to my Chromecast while I work on the computer, or follow along with a transcript.

 Wolfram Alpha is like a cross between an encyclopedia, a calculator, and a search engine.
-While it can be used for several different things, I like using it for math, as it is available for math at all levels, from middle school all the way to college.
-I can enter in math problems and see them solved, and have the answer easy to see on a graph.
+While it can be used for several different things, I like using it for math, and it is available for math at all levels, from middle school all the way to college.
+I can enter math problems and see how they are solved, and have the answer displayed on a graph as well.
 Answers can be read and copied in plain text, which is helpful for screen reader users, and the answers can also be downloaded.
 The pro function is available for $5 a month and acts as a virtual tutor, going over problems step by step.
-While this website can’t be used for testing, it’s great for understanding how math concepts work.
-Visit the Wolfram Alpha math website here.
+While this website can’t be used as a substitute for a calculator, it’s great for understanding how math concepts work.